 Ensuring that information pertaining to bylaws, policies and standards, such as complaints and discipline, are accessible to the public.

-The public and Registrants may use BCIA's fair and comprehensive complaint process to address incompetent or unethical practices by registered agrology professionals or unregistered individuals giving agrology advice or using an agrologist title, designation or professional seal without authorization.
+The public and registrants may use BCIA's fair and comprehensive complaint process to address incompetent or unethical practices by registered agrology professionals or unregistered individuals giving agrology advice or using an agrologist title, designation or professional seal without authorization.